zebulonsmith/PSADT4Plaster/README.md

 # How to Use it
 Inside of this repo, there are two folders.
 The Template folder contains the Plaster template itself and two "Helper" scripts, which are meant to be copied and then modified as needed.
 The modified helper script can be kept and updated for future version updates to a given application.

+Once a helper script has been customized, it can be easily re-used when future versions of an application are released with minimal changes.

 ## Example: Package an MSI installer
 Create a copy of the PSADTBuildHelper-MSIInstaller.ps1 file and modify it as follows: